 - School visit.
 Come have a tour with an administrator to learn about the Renaissance community, the classrooms, outdoor space and more.
 Here we will discuss some aspects that your family is looking for in a school and your child’s readiness to begin a program.
 Call the office today to schedule a tour: 919-439-0130.

 - Your child will likely have a phase-in process to smoothly acclimate to the routine of their new school.
 This may be as short as one day, or as long as two to four weeks of gradual acclimation, depending on his or her comfort level and previous experience in a school setting.
 This phase in will be recommended by your child’s teacher, and during this time we ask that parents stay flexible.

-- Renaissance asks parents to understand the five-day Children’s House program is a three-year cycle, thus a three-year commitment.
+- Renaissance asks parents to understand the Children’s House program is a three-year cycle, thus hopefully a three-year commitment.
 Children enter the program as novices, re-enroll to practice skills in each area of the classroom, and return for the final year to master the skills.
 Each year of this cycle awards students a new experience that builds upon the first, and culminates in mastery of the academic and social topics first introduced in year one.

 - We also ask parents to encourage their child’s independence at home.
 This may mean instilling ways for their child to contribute to the family by helping with daily chores and more.
 While a typical school may not ask as much of its parents, we feel that a healthy school and its children thrive on the collective contributions of each family.

 - Understand that school tuition is an investment in your child’s future.
 Click to view current tuition.